sorbet-multiarch/.github/profile/README.md

 At the time of writing, this binary is not natively built for any arm64 platform.
 Sorbet has [a long running issue]([url](https://github.com/sorbet/sorbet/issues/4119)) tracking linux/arm64 support.

-sorbet-multiarch provides community builds of Sorbet **with native support for linux/arm64**.
+sorbet-multiarch provides community builds of Sorbet **with native support for linux/arm64**, built in [CircleCI](https://app.circleci.com/pipelines/github/sorbet-multiarch/sorbet-builder?filter=all) and hosted on [Gemfury](https://gemfury.com/sorbet-multiarch).

 ## How are the gems built?
 The process is straight forward: